Markus-Genius-Coding/Laravel-React-Project-Demo/README.md

 User: testuser@mw-systems.com
 Password: auOeo8237#ä+ß?

+## Databases
+***
-You can access the databases via PhpMyAdmin.
-On port 3101 is the database used for development.
+For development: You can access the databases via PhpMyAdmin on port 3101.
 Just visit [http://localhost:3101](http://localhost:3101)

-You can access the databases via PhpMyAdmin.
-On port 3103 is the database used for unittests.
+For unittests: You can access the databases via PhpMyAdmin on port 3103.
 Just visit [http://localhost:3103](http://localhost:3103)

 To login into the databases use these credentials:
 User: root
 Password: äshnn3LO?1oOß

+## Unit tests
+***

 If you like to run the tests run following commands:
 ```